bermand/ha-movie-mode/README.md

 # 🎥 Movie Mode Light Control
-## Turn Off Lights Automatically During Movies!
+## Apply a Movie Scene Automatically During Movies!

-**Movie Mode Light Control**, designed to help automate your movie nights by dimming the environment when your movie starts — and bringing everything back to life when you pause or stop.
+**Movie Mode Light Control**, designed to help automate your movie nights by activating a custom scene when your movie starts — and bringing everything back to its prior state when you pause or stop.

 ### 🎥 What It Does

 This blueprint detects when your media player (e.g., TV or streaming device) starts playing and:

 * **Sends a notification** asking if you want to activate Movie Mode.
-* **Turns off selected lights or switches** automatically when Movie Mode is enabled.
+* **Activates a chosen scene** automatically when Movie Mode is enabled.
-* **Restores your previous light/switch states** when the movie is paused or stopped.
+* **Captures and restores your previous light/switch states** when the movie is paused or stopped.
 * **Automatically disables Movie Mode** when the media ends or stops.
 * **Only activates after a specific time** (e.g., after 9:00 PM) to avoid triggering during the day.